 Compliance and reporting

-The Petroleum (Environment) Regulations 2016 require that the Minister for Environment and Natural Resources (the Minister) publish incidents in accordance with regulation 35A.
+The Petroleum (Environment) Regulations 2016 require that the Minister for Environment and Natural Resources (publish incidents in accordance with regulation 35A.

 The Compliance and Monitoring Strategy for Onshore Petroleum promotes a strong culture of accountability, self-monitoring and reporting from industry.